Nuclear Power in South Africa

 Radioactive waste management

-The 2008 National Radioactive Waste Disposal Institute Act provides for the establishment of a National Radioactive Waste Disposal Institute which will manage radioactive waste disposal in South Africa.
-The responsibility for nuclear waste disposal has been discharged by Necsa until now.
+The 2008 National Radioactive Waste Disposal Institute Act provides for the establishment of a National Radioactive Waste Disposal Institute (NRWDI) to be responsible for radioactive waste disposal in South Africa.

 Necsa has been operating the national repository for low- and intermediate-level wastes at Vaalputs in the Northern Cape province.
 This was commissioned in 1986 for wastes from Koeberg and is financed by fees paid by Eskom.
+From about 2008 this Vaalputs facility became the National Radioactive Waste Disposal facility, and continues to be managed by Necsa.
 Some low- and intermediate-level waste from hospitals, industry and Necsa itself is disposed of at Necsa's Pelindaba site.

 Used fuel is stored at Koeberg.
 In August 2008, the nuclear safety director of the Minerals and Energy department announced that Eskom would seek commercial arrangements to reprocess its used fuel overseas and utilize the resulting mixed oxide (MOX) fuel.